Approval of grant applications forms and guidelines

 Research Councils - Je-S

 Je-S is the grant application portal of the UK Research Councils (BBSRC, EPSRC, ESRC, MRC, STFC and NERC) and the Technology Strategy Board (TSB).
 It operates as a two-stage submission / approval process.
 The principal investigator first completes and submits the application on-line using the Je-S system.
-Staff in the Research Support Office are notified automatically by Je-S when the application is submitted and are asked by Je-S to authorise the application on behalf of the University.
-Note that the University is not alerted to the submission deadline by Je-S and you MUST alert the Research Support Office of the deadline.
+Staff in the Graduate School are notified automatically by Je-S when the application is submitted and are asked by Je-S to authorise the application on behalf of the University.
+Note that the University is not alerted to the submission deadline by Je-S and you MUST alert the Graduate School of the deadline.

 The Royal Society and The British Academy - e-gap2

 The e-gap2 system is used by both The Royal Society and The British Academy but access to the system is via separate webpages for the two organisations.
 Again, this is a two-stage submission/application process for grant bids.
 The principal investigator first completes and submits the application on-line in the e-gap2 system.
-Staff in the Research Support Office are notified automatically by the e-gap2 system when the application is submitted and are asked to authorise the application on behalf of the University.
+Staff in the Graduate School are notified automatically by the e-gap2 system when the application is submitted and are asked to authorise the application on behalf of the University.

 The Leverhulme Trust

 The Leverhulme Trust operates a two-stage application process for most of its funding.
 In the first stage applicants need to complete an outline on-line application form.
-Shoudl the outline bid be accepted then you will be asked to complete a detailed application.
-Staff in the Research Support Office are notified automatically by the Trust's system when the application is submitted and are asked to authorise the application on behalf of the University.
+Should the outline bid be accepted then you will be asked to complete a detailed application.
+Staff in the Graduate School are notified automatically by the Trust's system when the application is submitted and are asked to authorise the application on behalf of the University.